Victoria Harbour Ferry offering pair of holiday specials - Victoria News

 Starting Dec.
 11, families will be able to book a brand-new Sleigh Boat Ride through the Inner Harbour.
 With sailings at 4, 5 and 6 p.m. until Dec.
 23, each trip will start at Causeway Flats, cruise out to Fisherman’s Wharf, and return.

-Tickets for the Sleigh Boat Rides are $30 for adults and $15 for children aged 2-12.
+Tickets for the Sleigh Boat Rides are $30 for adults and $15 for children age 2 to 12.
 Passengers are also invited to bring non-perishable food items or cash donations for the Rainbow Kitchen, and will receive a complimentary water taxi ticket in appreciation.

 In addition to the new festive cruise, Victoria Harbour Ferry is also set to bring back its Santa Ballet from Dec.
 17 to 20.